swaptacular/swpt_accounts/protocol.rst

   significantly between the transfer's preparation and the transfer's commit.

-.. [#gratis-period] The value of ``gratis_period`` SHOULD be chosen so as to allow clients to easily zero out their accounts, even when the interest rate on them is negative.
-Note that in such cases, senders' accounts would be allowed to go slightly negative.
+.. [#gratis-period] When the interest rate on creditors' accounts can be negative, the value of ``gratis_period`` SHOULD be chosen so as to allow the whole available amount on senders' accounts to be transferred at once.
+Note that in those cases, senders' accounts would be allowed to go slightly negative.

 FinalizedTransfer